Los Angeles & California · Telehealth

 What therapy approaches do you use for LGBTQ+ clients?

-We draw on a range of evidence-based approaches including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Brainspotting, somatic therapy, and mindfulness-based practices.
+We draw on a range of evidence-based approaches including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Brainspotting, EMDR, and IFS.
 The specific approach is tailored to each client's needs and goals.
-For trauma — including religious trauma, family rejection, or harassment — we use body-based and trauma-focused modalities that address the nervous system, not just cognition.
+For trauma (including religious trauma, family rejection, hate crimes, amongst others) we use somatic and trauma-focused modalities that address the nervous system.

 Do you accept insurance for LGBTQ+ therapy?

 We are not in network with any insurance companies.
 If your PPO plan covers out-of-network mental health services, you'll receive a superbill each month to submit for reimbursement.
 We also have limited sliding scale spots available.
-Cost should not be a barrier to getting affirming care — please bring it up during your free consultation.
+Please bring it up during your free consultation.

 Ready to Work with an Affirming LGBTQ+ Therapist in Los Angeles?

 Schedule a free 20–30 minute consultation.
 We'll talk about what's bringing you in, how we work, and whether we're a good fit.
-No forms to fill out ahead of time — just a real conversation.
 Telehealth available statewide throughout California.